pongib/365DaysOfLearning/README.md

 * Accidents always happen be prepare!.

 **Thoughts**: I feel very good that I get what I want.
 For now I need to look forward to next subject to learn and that is PYTHON!.

+## Day 59: Feb 28, 2020

+**TIL**: Read document and try hands on  to cloud endpoints.
+* How to deploy both config and backend service.
+* How to use default domain and custom domain.
+* View log.
+* Its overall concept.

+**Thoughts**: It part of my work but I never do it before.
+I think it very fine grain and very code heavy.